Murat-Karakaya/face-detector/README.md

 6. Make a pull request, And I will go over the changes.

-Ta daa => Hopefully I'll love them so much that I change my website.
+Congrats! => Hopefully I'll love them so much that I change my website.

-### Don't know anything about what I am talking about?
+### Don't know anything what I am talking about?

 Maybe don't try to contribute this site :)
 Instead try to contribute [this project](https://github.com/zero-to-mastery/start-here-guidelines) there you'll get an idea of what I am talking about ;D